rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 - open and check file: server.R

-  (Andnow in the in the code/modules sub-folder....)
+  (And now in the in the code/modules sub-folder....)

 - open and check file: code/modules/receiverDeploymentDetections.R